Incubator

 The law school’s message to us, in everything it did, was to apply our minds AND our hearts, in equal measure, to the journeys we were embarking upon.

-Yes, a challenging curriculum honed our minds for what lay ahead, but our hearts were also in evidence in the many just-for-fun things we did: Pitching tents in the law library; unwinding each week over beer, chips and salsa at Gentle Ben’s with our small-section classmates, and its steward, Professor Kenny Hegland; attending tax class adorned in Halloween costumes; hosting a desert fun-run in which most everyone, instead, just walked; and the list goes on.
+Yes, a challenging curriculum honed our minds for what lay ahead, but our hearts were also in evidence in the many just-for-fun things we did: Pitching tents in the law library; unwinding each week over beer, chips and salsa at Gentle Ben’s with our small-section classmates, and its steward, Professor Kenny Hegland; attending tax class adorned in Halloween costumes; and hosting a desert fun-run in which most everyone, instead, just walked.
+And the courageously eclectic curriculum on offer by the school even included “Hot Tubs,” the derisive label we smugly gave to the school’s first of its kind in the country mediation program.
+(Mediation and collaborative lawyering have since become mainstream methods for engaging one’s compassion in the resolution of conflict.)

 In a few short days, I will be reuniting with my law school classmates.
 And on the eve of this communal rekindling of our collective origin story, the countless ways in which our time together back then wove its way into the legal career that followed have begun to bubble up.